Lou Savarese: Mixed martial arts career

-On June 20, 2013, Savarase competed in a mixed martial arts bout.
-He won the fight by first-round TKO.
+Having long been fascinated with MMA, Savarese announced his debut to the sport in 2013 at age of 47.
+For his training, Savarese practiced Muay Thai, and utilized taekwondo training he did as a teenager to sharpen his longstanding kicking prowess.
+On June 20, 2013, Savarese competed in a bout against Tim Papp.
+He won the fight by first-round TKO after a doctor stoppage when he landed an uppercut that dropped Papp, after being taken down once, and Papp being the aggressor for the first thirty seconds.

 Acting career

 Savarese has been featured in episodes of The Jury, Guiding Light, The Sopranos, Damages, and Rescue Me as well as the movie We Own the Night.
 He also played a lead role in ESPN’s documentary Cinderella Man: The James J. Braddock Story, for which he received excellent reviews for his portrayal of boxer Max Baer.
 Other recent works include the independent film Nicky’s Game, A Matter of Honor, and Knock, Knock, a horror film in which he plays Rico, the villain.
+He also made a cameo appearance in an episode of Law & Order SVU, Season 6 Episode 18 titled "Pure"; playing a police officer named Officer Baxter.